-The number of hotel properties in metro Tucson is 151 with a rooms inventory of 15,319.
+The number of hotel properties in metro Tucson is 151 with a room inventory of 15,319.
 (Smith Travel Research (STR)

-Descriptions for annual events covering every month of the year that helps define Tucson and Southern Arizona's distinctive sense of place.
+Descriptions for annual events covering every month of the year that help define Tucson and Southern Arizona's distinctive sense of place.

 See how tourism supports our state and local economies.

 Visit Tucson generates $24 for the metro Tucson region for every $1 invested in the organization.

 The travel industry is the leading export-oriented industry in Arizona.
 Spending by visitors generates sales in lodging, food services, recreation, transportation, and retail businesses.
 These sales support jobs for Arizona residents and contribute tax revenue to local and state governments.

 In the metro Tucson region – City of Tucson, Pima County, and throughout southern Arizona – travel provides local jobs and generates tax revenue for city, county, and state governments.

 Visit Tucson works to attract overnight travel that generates direct spending and tax revenue for our community.
 Those who benefit directly from tourism dollars range from servers at restaurants and staff at attractions to taxi drivers, shop clerks, and even local artists and musicians.

 Taxes paid by travelers who vacation here offset our state and local taxes and help pay for public safety initiatives, new infrastructure, and community services.